DoctorWh012/Client-Side-Prediction/README.md

     }
 }
 ```
-> We just do a check to see if the received server movement is newer than the one we received last
+> We just do a check to see if the received server movement is newer than the one we received before

 Now finally the last thing we have to do is checking for server reconciliation
 > In the `Update` method we make a call for a `Reconciliate` function